remla2025-team9/operation/grading.md

 *   **Expected Level:** `Pass`
 *   **Implementation:**
     - The frontend allows querying the model
-    - Additional interactions exist that allow users to change incorrect predictions
+    - Additional interactions exist that allow users to provide feedback by correcting incorrect predictions
 *   **Notes for the Grader:**

 ### Automated Release Process